 - Gold and White Are Divine: Wears light gold and white clothing in inFAMOUS and inFAMOUS 2.

-- Good Is Not Soft: Is more than willing to thoroughly pulverize the bad guys.
+- Good Is Not Soft: He is more than willing to thoroughly pulverize the bad guys, and will even use lethal force when necessary.

 - Good Scars, Evil Scars: In Infamous 2, Cole starts off with a scar on his face.
 Choosing good causes the scar to fade and skin to tan, demphasizing the scar more.
 By the end of the game, the scar is pretty much completely healed.